mspencedm/Software-Dev-DnD/Sessions/Session 5/Session5Notes.md

 Somehow players will need to figure out that this is a dungeon completely underwater that they are going to have to swim down to go to.

+If player's ask around they will find out that some people have traveled into the Tempest's Maw for the reward as well and found a lot of items underneath the water.
+There is something down there.

+See the Tempest's Maw for all the information.

 ### Child of Amoria